-The College also recognizes that substance use can lead to health risks (e.g., impaired judgment, impaired coordination, unconsciousness, unintentional injury, substance use disorders, contracting a sexually transmitted infection, exacerbating mental health symptoms, substance-induced memory loss and death).
-Similarly, substance use can lead to legal consequences and poor academic performance in addition to having a greater impact on the larger community contributing to a host of other potential consequences (e.g., violence, social conflict and property destruction).
+The College also recognizes that there are numerous health risks associated with substance use.
+Similarly, substance use can lead to legal consequences and poor academic performance in addition to having a greater impact on the larger community, contributing to a host of other potential consequences (e.g., violence, social conflict and property destruction).
 Therefore, the harmful use of substances is considered a public health problem and the College has identified resources to reduce the harmful use of substances at Mount Holyoke College.